davidmingueza98/ork-island/README.md

 My own player is saved in [AIWillyrex.cc](./src/AIWillyrex.cc).
 Feel free to create your own player and try to beat me!

-The original creator of this game is Enric Rodríguez.
-Check more details in [author.txt](./author.txt).

 ## Game rules
 The power of Sauron, the Lord of the Rings, is spreading throughout Middle